Quantcast

 School Board Approves Claremont Road School Design

 The Board of Education Nov.
 12 approved the design of the new Claremont Elementary School.
 The new elementary school on Claremont Road will pay homage to the area’s farming heritage, the Board of Education was told at its Nov.
 12 meeting.
-Representatives from SSP Architectural Group of Bridgewater were on hand for the board’s work session to preview the new …
+Don’t Miss Out!
+No other media outlet covering Franklin Township brings you the depth of information presented by the …

 Read More »